-j) Borrowing costs
+k) Borrowing costs

-Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
-All other borrowing costs are expensed in the period in which they occur.
-Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds (this cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs).
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale.
+Borrowing costs consist of interest, discount on issue, premium payable on redemption and other costs that an entity incurs in connection with the borrowing of funds (this cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs).
+The borrowing costs are amortised basis the Effective Interest Rate (EIR) method over the term of the loan.
+The EIR amortisation is recognised under finance costs in the Statement of Profit or Loss.
+The amount amortized for the period from disbursement of borrowed funds upto the date of capitalization of the qualifying assets is added to cost of the qualifying assets.

-Notes to Special Purpose Interim Combined financial statements for the quarter ended 30 June 2017
+Notes to Special Purpose Combined financial statements for the period ended 30 September 2018 l) Impairment of non-financial assets